joelkariyalil/Context-Aware-Jenkins-Transfers-Documentation/README.rst

 Welcome to Context Aware Jenkins Job Transfers Documentation
 =============================================================

 **Context Aware Jenkins Job Transfers** provides a pythonic way of transferring jobs between two Jenkins Servers.
-It is essentially a Python wrapper for the Jenkins REST API, allowing users to transfer jobs along with their associated views and plugins, resulting in a **Context Aware Jenkins Job Transfer**.
+It is essentially a Python wrapper for the Jenkins REST API, allowing users to transfer views (with jobs) or transfer jobs with its associated views and plugins, resulting in a **Context Aware Jenkins Job Transfer**.

 Overview of Capabilities
 ------------------------